-The best gaming monitors can significantly improve your PC gaming setup.
+The best gaming monitors significantly improve your PC gaming experience.
 Think about it: What's the point of buying or building a superb PC and decking it out with fancy accessories if your games look subpar?
 The best gaming monitors can display crisp images, vivid colors, high resolutions and fast framerates, and they can do so with easy-to-navigate menus and tons of options to optimize gameplay.
 Some of them are even curved, which can help keep every inch of the monitor within optimal distance from your eyes.